 LenSx accurately maps the eye using high-resolution photos to provide accurate measurements and other information required for the procedure.
 A computer-guided laser creates a small incision in the eye, and the surgeon inserts a small probe.
 That probe uses ultrasonic energy to remove the damaged lens.

 A natural lens in your eye adapts to incoming light and assists in focusing it on your retina.
-You can see because the lens contains a variety of light-sensitive cells that communicate with your brain.
+You can see that the lens contains a variety of light-sensitive cells that communicate with your brain.

 This lens is susceptible to developing cataracts, which can only be treated surgically by removing your natural lens.
 After removing the natural lens, an intraocular lens (IOL) made of synthetic materials is implanted to take its place.